andeek/protoshiny/cran-comments.md

 ## Summary of new changes
-* Added values to the following functions:
-  - as.protoclust
-  - get_clusters
-  - visualize_hc
-* Updated references in the description to the following form:
-  - authors (year) <doi:...>
+* Fix documentation to provide (static) HTML refmans in addition to PDF refmans.

 ## Test environments
 * local OS X 12.3.1 install, R 4.2.0, x86_64